-Cary Robertson, MD, a surgeon at Duke Urology of Raleigh, helps people with prostate cancer weigh the pros and cons of every treatment option.
+Cary Robertson, MD, a surgeon at Duke Urology Clinic, helps people with prostate cancer weigh the pros and cons of every treatment option.
 Two of his patients, Charles Voigt of Kill Devil Hills, North Carolina, and Jim Morgan* of Orange County, North Carolina, chose two very different paths.
 Here are their stories.

 Experts tell us that treating cancer is about treating the person, not the disease.
 When it comes to the prostate, men have a wide range of treatment options to choose from, based on both their cancer and their personal needs.